 The school health program survey conducted in Kratie and Koh Kong among 44 students who have received malaria health education via PFD child-to child methodology reported that there were 42 (95%) school children who disseminate malaria prevention messages to their friends, families and community members by either singing songs, teaching information or telling a story about malaria.
 Additionally, they encouraged families to practice malaria prevention.
-Moreover, two (5%) school children failed to disseminate malaria prevention messages because they were embarrassed to speak about malaria and a few children were intimidated to speak with adults about it.
-Furthermore, 95% of school children disseminating malaria information is higher than the grant target of 90%, as well as higher than the 2012's result of 87%, indicating further positive outcome achievements over the years.
+Two (5%) school children failed to disseminate malaria prevention messages do speak about malaria and a few children were intimidated to speak with adults about it.
+Furthermore, the percentage of school children who disseminated malaria prevention information was higher than the grant target of 90%, as well as the 2012's result of 87%, indicating further positive outcomes over the years.

-This 2013 survey tracked 254 events and captured data from all of the villagers (n=5713) who participated in the quiz during the LCD shows in Kratie and Koh Kong province and found that; through PFD's promotion of community based health education via LCD shows, 80% (equal percentage of males and females) of the show participants were able to answer the malaria quiz questions correctly.
-These community members were able to explain the symptoms, causes, prevention and treatment methods of malaria, identify high-risk areas for conducting malaria, explain how to use LLIN/LLIHNs, including being able to explain the advantages of LLIN/LLIHNs.
-Specifically, 80% correct answer rate is significant because it demonstrates knowledge of the benefits of treated nets compared to the national malaria survey findings of less than half of respondents (41.8%) mentioning that insecticide-treated nets specifically can be used to prevent malaria.
+The 2013 survey tracked 254 events and captured data from all of the villagers (n=5713) who participated in the quiz during the LCD shows in Kratie and Koh Kong province.
+It found that, through PFD's promotion of community-based health education via LCD shows, 80% (equal percentage of males and females) of participants were able to answer the malaria quiz questions correctly.
+These community members were able to explain the symptoms, causes, prevention, and treatment methods of malaria, identify high-risk areas for contracting malaria, and explain how to use LLIN/LLIHNs, including the advantages of LLIN/LLIHNs.
+Participants' 80% correct answer rate far exceeds the national malaria survey findings of less than half of respondents (41.8%) demonstrating this knowledge.

-According to the KAP Survey conducted by PFD among the plantation and company workers in Koh Kong and Kratie in May 201410 in order to document program progress and knowledge, perception and behaviors towards malaria among MMPs, it was found that 69% (20% ITN, %46 LLIN, 3% treated hammock net) of the workers slept under a treated net the previous night against the grant target of 30%.
-Furthermore, these finding compared to the latest national CMS 2013 findings show results either comparable to, or exceeding that of the national progress at high-risk areas; with 43% of people who slept overnight in the forest in the previous 6 months reporting using an ITN on their last trip to the forest.
+The KAP Survey was conducted by PFD on the plantation and company workers in Koh Kong and Kratie in May 20148 in order to document program progress and knowledge, perception and behaviors towards malaria among MMPs.
+It was found that 69% (20% ITN, %46 LLIN, 3% treated hammock net) of workers slept under a treated net the previous night against the grant target of 30%.
+These findings compared to the latest national CMS 2013 findings show results that exceed those of the national progress in high-risk areas, with 43% of people who slept overnight in the forest in the previous six months reporting use of an ITN on their last trip to the forest.